-Topic / RE- Festivals and Celebrations: In week 3, we looked at the Hindu festival of Diwali.
+Topic / RE- Festivals and

+Celebrations: In week 3, we looked at the Hindu festival of Diwali.
 Some of our children who had been celebrating Diwali talked to the rest of their class about what the festival meant to them and how they had been celebrating.
 Children made and decorated their own clay diwa lamps, had a go at making their own mehndi hand patterns and made Rangoli patterns out of pasta, chalk pastels, pebbles and paint.

 Science: Our littlest learners really enjoyed taking part in our sink and float science experiment.
 Children were presented with a tray of objects made from different materials such as a key, a plastic spoon, a metal spoon, a sponge, a plastic duck, a coin and a ping pong ball.
 We talked about what we would observe if an item would sink or float.
 The children then predicted whether each item would sink or float by holding each item.
 They were asked to think about their reasoning.
 Some children thought the duck would float because they had seen them float in the bath.
-Some children looked at what the item was made of: 'the coin will sink because it is made of metal like the spoon'.
+Some children looked at what the item was made of: 'the spoon will sink because it is made of metal like the coin.'
 They then put the items carefully into the water and observed what happened.
-They were fascinated by the sponge, which initially floated but then sank down to the bottom.
-We thought together about why this might be.
+One of our learners rightly pointed out that the ping-pong ball and the duck floated because they 'had air inside' and that was 'really light'.
+What wonderful scientific thinking!
+They were also fascinated by how fast or slow objects sank and they experimented with what they needed to do to make the floating items sink!